 How Alcohol Causes Marital Issues?

-Alcoholism causes a person to put drinking above all else, including family.
+Alcohol abuse and alcoholism within a family is a problem that can destroy a marriage or drive a wedge between members.
+Family therapy and rehab can help.
 That means people who drink can blow through the family budget, cause fights, ignore children, and otherwise impair the health and happiness of the people they love.
 Of married couples who get into physical altercations, some 60-70 percent abuse alcohol.
 In time, family members may even develop symptoms of codependency, inadvertently keeping the addiction alive, even though it harms them.

 Table of Contents

 As the National Council on Alcoholism and Drug Dependence discusses, the following are some of the ways in which problem drinking affects family members, employers, colleagues, fellow students, and others: